Team Impakt / strategy & operations

 Eras navigated, in order

-§ 03 — Capabilities
+§ 03 — We've seen this movie before

 Most organizations do not fail because people are unintelligent.
 They fail because smart people build systems nobody can navigate anymore.